 What is the Privacy Sandbox?

-Google had announced the end of third-party cookies as early as 2020, yet it has only postponed this deadline.
-2024 is expected to mark the end of this saga.
-However, many of advertisers are still wondering about the future of marketing in a world devoid of third-party cookies.
+Google announced the end of third-party cookies in its Chrome browser as early as 2020, but repeatedly postponed the deadline.
+2024 was initially expected to mark the end of this long-running phase.

-By August 2022, Google Chrome introduced its Privacy Sandbox in beta, an initiative focused on protecting online data privacy.
-Its aim is to gradually phase out third-party cookies while guiding marketers towards new practices to maintain their performance.
+In August 2022, Google Chrome introduced its Privacy Sandbox in beta — an initiative designed to strengthen online data protection.
+Its goal was to gradually eliminate third-party cookies while helping marketers transition to new practices that would preserve their performance.

 Cookies are small text data stored in the browser containing information about a visit.
 Most have no impact on privacy, as they serve to remember a user's preferences (dark mode, navigation language, etc.).